debugger-sr/debugger-sr/README.md

 ---

 ## How this works and how to update
-- Each card is an anchor (<a>) that links directly to the repo URL — clicking opens the repository in a new tab.
+- Each card is an anchor (<a>) that links directly to the repo URL — clicking the card will redirect you to the repository in the same tab.
+If you'd rather open in a new tab, I can change anchors to use target="_blank".
-- Logos: place each repo's small logo or an SVG in `/assets/repo-logos/` and name them:
+- Logos: place each repo's small logo or an SVG in `/assets/repo-logos/`.
-  - `rent-prediction.svg`
-  - `stock-prediction.svg`
-  - `task-tracker-app.svg`
-  - `venkata-portfolio.svg`
-  - `face-eye-detection.svg`
 - Skill/tool logos are in `/assets/logos/`.
-Use SVGs for crisp rendering.
+SVGs are recommended for crisp rendering.
 - To add/remove repos, copy a card block and update the href + text + image path.
-- Colors & spacing are kept simple: teal-accent headings, soft border, subtle shadow, compact font sizes for readability.

 ---

 If you'd like, send me:
 - the exact LinkedIn URL to wire into the header,
 - any repo links that differ from the ones I used, or
-- the real small logos / GIFs (I will place them in `/assets/` and update the README and push everything when you confirm: `Push README to my profile`).
+- prefer different images/GIFs (I can swap them).
+If you want me to replace any SVGs with GIFs/PNGs I added, tell me which paths to replace and I will push them in a single commit.